 - 1. Collect cash request forms from pass-through recipients, review for reasonableness, and request cash from the OPI; - 2.
 Collect and review fiscal reports from each pass-through recipient to ensure the funds were used in accordance with program regulations; - 3.
 Ensure unspent money is refunded to the OPI through the prime applicant as required; - 4.
-Inform each pass-through recipient of the Catalog of Federal and Domestic Assistance (CFDA) title and number, award year and the federal grantor agency; - 5.
-Advise pass-through recipients of the program requirements imposed upon them
+Inform each pass-through recipient of the Catalog of Federal and Domestic Assistance (CFDA) title and number, award year and the federal grantor agency;

-- by federal laws, regulations and contractual agreements, and any further restrictions imposed on them by the pass-through entity; - 6.
-Monitor activities of pass-through recipients as necessary to ensure federal awards are used for authorized purposes in compliance with state and federal laws, regulations, and contracts and those performance goals are achieved; - 7.
+5. Advise pass-through recipients of the program requirements imposed upon them REVISED March 2012 Montana Office of Public Instruction Grants Handbook 700-7 by federal laws, regulations and contractual agreements, and any further restrictions imposed on them by the pass-through entity;

+- 6. Monitor activities of pass-through recipients as necessary to ensure federal awards are used for authorized purposes in compliance with state and federal laws, regulations, and contracts and those performance goals are achieved; - 7.
 Ensure a pass-through recipient expending \$500,000 or more in federal funds (all federal programs combined) meets the federal audit requirements (the OPI already fulfills this obligation if the pass-through recipient is a public school district); - 8.
 Review the pass-through recipient's audit report and ensure appropriate corrective action is appropriate and timely; and - 9.
 Require each pass-through recipient to permit the prime applicant and auditors to have access to records and financial statements as necessary for audit.